Hawks' Toews on the wrong side of NHL all-star selection drama

 Toews' selection for this year's team quickly caused an uproar among hockey fans.

-According to online conversation, an obvious selection instead of Toews is teammate Artemi Panarin, who has the most points (41) among players who wasn't selected for the game.
-He is currently tied for sixth points among NHL leaders.
+According to online conversation, an obvious selection instead of Toews is teammate Artemi Panarin, who has the most points (41) among players who weren't selected for the game.
+He is currently tied for sixth in points among NHL leaders.

 Jonathan Toews making the All-Star roster ahead of Artemi Panarin is the funniest thing I've seen so far this year.—